 Sensory play is more than spending time at the sand table or bringing out the playdough.
 Our brains are taking in sensory input every second of the day, and to build a sensory inclusive early childhood education program requires someone to understand the how and why of sensory processing.
-From indoor to outdoor play, the type of play happening in classrooms, and what is available e via curriculum and centers are all influenced by sensory input and processing.
+From indoor to outdoor play, the type of play happening in classrooms, and what is available via curriculum and centers are all influenced by sensory input and processing.
 This session offers the background needed to support a sensory inclusive early childhood education program as well as a large variety of strategies you can use today to be successful.
-This is a make and take session; therefore, participation will be limited to 100 attendees.
+This session includes a make and take activity for the first 100 attendees.

-1. Describe the different sensory systems and how the brain processes sensory input.

-- 2. Explain strategies to support sensory integration in all areas of their early childhood education program. - 3.
-Describe how to engineer sensory activities to engage the children the serve in a way that is appropriate for their age and a bility.
+- 1. Describe the different sensory systems and how the brain processes sensory input. - 2.
+Explain strategies to support sensory integration in all areas of their early childhood education program. - 3.
+Describe how to engineer sensory activities to engage the children they serve in a way that is appropriate for their age and ability.